edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     </tabItem>
     <tabItem value="gcp" label="GCP (CLI)">

-    For a quick start it's recommended to use our `gcloud` script to automatically create all required resources:
+    For a quick start it's recommended to use the following `gcloud` script to automatically create all required resources:

     ```bash
     SERVICE_ACCOUNT_ID=constell # enter name of service account here